404-geek/transformer/test/README.md

   --split_points                SPLIT_POINTS                Set split points of the file (int[])

 custom arguments:
   You can also pass custom arguments.
 It should start with '--' and should have a '=' and then the value.
-There should not be any spaces between the words ('--file_name' is accepted, '--file name' is not accepted)
+There should not be any spaces between the words ('--event_name' is accepted, '--event name' is not accepted)

-  Example: --file_name=test
+  Example: --event_name=test
 ```

 ### Example